AbhishekGit-hash/Smart-Agent-Recruitment/README.md

 - **19** features out of **23** had missing values.
 - The Arbitray Value imputation is done for handling missing values in the numerical, categorical and date columns / features.
 - The date columns were converted to proper datetime data type.
-- Irrelevnt features were dropped from train and test datasets.
+- Irrelevent features were dropped from train and test datasets.

 ### 3. Feature Engineering
 - In this step 4 extra numerical features were created :